 Make the world your workplace by becoming an all-rounder in IT.

-As a prospective professional, you are open to new developments and able to accurately assess the wishes and needs of clients.
-If you are interested in programming, app designing, game development, digital security, Big Data or artificial intelligence, this is the course for you.
+As a prospective IT professional, you are open to new developments and can accurately assess clients' wishes and needs.
+If you are interested in programming, app design, digital security, big data or artificial intelligence, this programme is for you.

-The Information Technology programme features a wide range of subjects, taught by lecturers with various areas of expertise such as software development, interaction design, network technology and big data as well as communication and research skills.
-We aim to ensure that our education ties in closely with professional practice, allowing you to build a solid foundation for all kinds of roles in the ICT sector.
+The Information Technology programme features a wide range of courses, taught by lecturers with various areas of expertise such as software development, interaction design, cloud, security, big data & AI as well as communication and research skills.
+We aim to ensure that our education ties in closely with professional practice, allowing you to build a solid foundation for multiple roles in the IT sector.

 As we prioritise personal attention and individual supervision, it is not surprising that students regard the involvement and helpfulness of the lecturers as one of the best aspects of the degree programme.

 The programme is divided into three phases: the first-year phase, the core phase and the graduation phase.
-During the first year, you will lay the foundations for your development as a computer scientist.
+During the first year, you will lay the foundations for your development as a software developer and IT specialist.
 In the core phase (second year and first half of the third year), you will be faced with complex tasks.
 You will conclude the core phase with a professional orientation work placement in the third year.
 In the second half of the third and first half of the fourth year, you will choose from various elective modules.
-To conclude your studies, you will carry out an individual graduation project at a company or organisation in which you conduct practice-oriented research and develop an ICT product.
+To conclude your studies, you will carry out an individual graduation project at a company in which you conduct practice-oriented research and develop an IT product.

-A year is divided into four terms in which education is structured according to themes from professional ICT practices.
-The lessons and educational activities in a particular term relates to a specific theme, e.g. web design or programming.
+A year is divided into four terms in which education is structured according to themes from professional IT practices.
+The lessons and educational activities in a particular term relate to a specific theme, e.g. web design or programming.
 The theme usually involves an assignment that has to be resolved using Agile / Scrum.

 • You attend lectures and seminars and take part in practical sessions.

-• You attend lectures by guest lecturers and participate in excursions.
+• You attend guest lectures and participate in excursions.

 • You participate in a work placement.

-• You take part in projects which involve working in a team with fellow students, tackling a concrete practical assignment.
+• You take part in assignments that involve working in an Agile team with fellow students, tackling a concrete practical assignment.

-Do you like technique and the way it is implemented but are you not quite sure whether Information Technology is the best course for you, it would be a good idea to take a look at related courses with a different focus:
+Do you like technology and the way it is implemented but are you not quite sure whether Information Technology is the best programme for you?
+Then it would be a good idea to look at related courses with a different focus, such as:

 The first year is divided into four terms, which are organised around central themes, such as web creation or application building.
-In this way you become acquainted with the broad IT field.
-You follow IT-related courses, but also mathematics and English to strengthen your basic skills.
+In this way, you become acquainted with the broad IT field of software development.
+You take Information Technology-related courses, but also mathematics and English to strengthen your basic skills.
 You will immediately put what you've learned to practical use.

 |Term 1||Term 2||Term 3||Term 4|

-In the second year, we dive deeper into the subject matter and you learn how to programme in PHP and JAVA.
-The projects focus on NoSQL, web applications and API programming.
-You learn how to manage your applications.
-You carry out a code generation project that integrates both front-end and back-end.
-In addition to technical subjects, communication skills, English, social-ethical and legal aspects and desk research also comes into play.
+In the second year, we dive deeper into the subject matter, and you learn how to program for the Web and in JAVA.
+The projects focus on NoSQL, web applications and API programming, and you complete a code generation project that integrates both front-end and back-end.
+In addition to technical subjects, communication skills, English, social-ethical, privacy aspects and desk research also come into play.

-During your third year, you do an internship at an organisation of your choice.
-This internship will enable you to become familiar with the day-to-day work of an IT professional and opportunities in this line of work.
+During your third year of Information Technology, you do an internship at a company or organisation of your choice.
+This internship will enable you to become familiar with the day-to-day work and opportunities of an IT professional.
 If you wish, you can also do the internship abroad.